Emily Harper

 Gentle Grooming for Seniors

-Older dogs often have more delicate skin, so gentle grooming becomes even more critical.
-Use soft brushes and gentle shampoos to maintain their coats without aggravating their skin.
-Some breeds, such as the Cocker Spaniel, require regular grooming sessions to prevent their fur from matting and treat skin sensitivities.
-Grooming is not only about appearance—it’s also a good time to check for lumps, bumps, or other changes that may require a trip to the veterinarian.
+When dogs get older, their skin is more delicate, and older animals become more in need of gentle grooming.
+Use soft brushes and gentle shampoos.
+With proper care, older dogs can be well-groomed without having their skin irritated.
+For some breeds, such as the Cocker Spaniel, it is necessary to keep their fur from matting through regular grooming sessions.
+Grooming isn't just about looks.
+Grooming is not only about appearance; it’s also a good time to check for lumps, bumps, or other changes that may require a trip to the veterinarian.

 Socialization and Emotional Well-Being